aammff/notes/README.md

 # notes
 common unknowledge

-Life is a FIFO queue.
+Life is a single sign-on FIFO queue.
 Learn about the difference between the primary and the secondary process.

 natural languages: